 New Honduras leader says she hopes to maintain Taiwan ties

-TAIPEI, Jan 27 (Reuters) - Honduras is grateful for the support Taiwan has provided and hopes to maintain their relationship, President-elect Xiomara Castro said on Wednesday after meeting Taiwan Vice President William Lai, who is in the country to shore up shaky ties.
+TAIPEI, Jan 27 (Reuters) - Honduras is grateful for Taiwan's support and hopes to maintain their relationship, President-elect Xiomara Castro said on Wednesday after meeting Taiwan's vice president, in a reassuring message to Taipei which has fretted about losing an ally.

 Honduras is one of only 14 countries with formal diplomatic relations with Chinese-claimed Taiwan.
 Castro floated the idea of ditching Taipei for Beijing in her election campaign.